yssaya/CGOS/README.md

 CGOS is a Go server for computer programs.
 Server is running on
 <http://www.yss-aya.com/cgos/>
-Latest (2023/12/09) version can show winrate, and has my cgos changes.
+This code is no longer in use.
+The latest version(2026/02/06) is written in Python.
+It can also display winrate.
 <https://github.com/zakki/cgos>
-Original source code are on sourceforge.
+Original source are on sourceforge.
 <https://sourceforge.net/projects/cgos/>

 # Start server